fwhelan/sl1p/readme.md

 For a comprehensive manual of sl1p, see `README.txt`.
 For any additional inquires or to report any bugs or errors, please use the Issues tab.

 Citation information: Whelan FJ & Surette MG.
 'A comprehensive evaluation of the sl1p pipeline for 16S rRNA gene sequencing analysis.'
 (2017) Microbiome. https://doi.org/10.1186/s40168-017-0314-2

+Please note that sl1p wraps third party software into its pipeline.
+If you cite sl1p, you should also cite the tools that it uses.
+These can vary according to the parameters used; for the default parameters, sl1p uses:
+-cutadapt
+-sickle
+-pandaseq
+-AbundantOTU+
+-uchime
+-Qiime
+-R's phyloseq, ggplot2, & getopt packages